The 100+ Best Virtual Tours and Field Trips for Kids and Students [2021]

 If you can’t visit anytime soon, you might enjoy the 360-degree virtual tour.

-Museum of Science, Boston (Boston, Massachusetts)
+13. Museum of Science, Boston (Boston, Massachusetts)

 The Museum of Science, Boston, dates back to 1830 when it opened as the Boston Society of Natural History.
 Now receiving over 1.5 million visitors annually, this museum (and indoor zoo) is one of the region’s most popular destinations for children and adults.

 With more than 700 interactive exhibits and over 100 rescued and rehabilitated animals, visitors always leave wanting more.
+Conveniently, the museum offers an excellent virtual tour full of digital exhibits, videos, and audio presentations.

-National Air and Space Museum (Washington, D.C.)
+14. National Air and Space Museum (Washington, D.C.)

 The National Air and Space Museum, which is part of the Smithsonian Institution in Washington, D.C., is a center for the history and science of aviation, as well as spaceflight, planetary science, terrestrial geology, and geophysics.

-With over 6 million visitors last year, it was the fifth most visited museum in the world, with tourists coming to see the Apollo 11 Command Module Columbia, the Wright brothers’ Wright Flyer airplane, and much more.
+With over 6 million visitors last year, it was the fifth most-visited museum in the world, with tourists coming to see the Apollo 11 Command Module Columbia, the Wright brothers’ Wright Flyer airplane, and much more.

-National Museum of Natural History (Washington, D.C.)
+15. National Museum of Natural History (Washington, D.C.)

 The 325,000 square foot National Museum of Natural History in Washington, D.C. has the largest natural history collection in the world.
 With over 145 million specimens of plants, animals, fossils, minerals, rocks, meteorites, human remains, and cultural artifacts, visitors come from all over the world to explore this special collection.

-National Women’s History Museum (Alexandria, Virginia)
+16. National Women’s History Museum (Alexandria, Virginia)

-Learn more about the brave women who educated, inspired, empowered, and shaped the future for other generations.
+Learn more about the brave women who educated, inspired, empowered, and shaped the future for new generations.
 With everything from the Civil Rights Movement to women in the Olympics, the National Women’s History Museum is full of well-curated material.

-Explore the museum’s 29 online exhibits here.
+Explore the National Women’s History Museum’s 29 online exhibits.

-Picasso Museum (Barcelona, Spain)
+17. Picasso Museum (Barcelona, Spain)

 If you are one of the millions who stroll through Barcelona’s Latin Quarter, you are sure to know about the Picasso Museum.
 Art lovers can take in some 4,000+ pieces of the famous painter’s work and medieval architecture in this impressive museum.

-Pretend City Children’s Museum (Irvine, California)
+18. Pretend City Children’s Museum (Irvine, California)

 Pretend City is a great experience designed for kids to expand their imagination.
-With 17 exhibits including a cafe, farm, gas station, post office, grocery store, and more, your little one can explore a miniature version of a grown up’s world.
+With 17 exhibits including a cafe, farm, gas station, post office, grocery store, and more, your little one can explore a miniature version of a grown-up’s world.

-The Roald Dahl Museum and Story Centre (Great Missenden, England)
+19. The Roald Dahl Museum and Story Centre (Great Missenden, England)

 Winner of the “Best Small Visitor Attraction,” the Roald Dahl Museum and Story Centre is the home of the late children’s and short story writer, Roald Dahl.

-San Francisco Museum of Modern Arts (San Francisco, California)
+20. San Francisco Museum of Modern Arts (San Francisco, California)

-The Strong National Museum of Play (Rochester, New York)
+21. The Strong National Museum of Play (Rochester, New York)

 Known as “the ultimate play destination,” the Strong National Museum of Play is built around research, exhibits, and other interpretive and educational activities that serve a diverse audience of adults, families, children, students, teachers, scholars, collectors, and others around the globe.

-Van Gogh Museum (Amsterdam, Netherlands)
+22. Van Gogh Museum (Amsterdam, Netherlands)

 Housing the largest collection of artworks by Vincent van Gogh, this Amsterdam museum welcomes over 2 million visitors per year looking to see the artist’s paintings, drawings, and letters.

 Stroll through the museum at your own pace via this excellent Google Arts & Culture virtual tour.
-The museum’s website also offers a variety of tools for young children, like school lessons and coloring pages.
+The museum’s website also offers a variety of tools for young children, including school lessons and coloring pages.

-Vatican (Vatican City, Italy)
+23. Vatican (Vatican City, Italy)

 With multiple museums, the Vatican is home to some 70,000 works of art, including several of the most renowned Roman sculptures and most important masterpieces of Renaissance art in the world.